kishorvinod/Backend-Assessment/README.md

 - Git (optional)

-For this project we have used Prisma as the ORM
+For this project I  have used Prisma as the ORM

 I have completed Module 1 User and 3 Task Management in this assessment